Ballal65/FastAPI-SQLite-React-Tabler-CRUD-Template-Without-authentication/README.md

 npm start
 ```
 # Database mount
 I love working with SQLite db for smaller or personal applications.
 The database is safe even if you destroy the docker container as we are using docker volume.
 A Docker volume is a storage mechanism in Docker that allows containers to persist data, share data between containers, or access data on the host filesystem.
-You can find SQLite db `sql_app.db` file in the `backend/daata`.
+You can find the SQLite db `sql_app.db` file in the `backend/data`.